Earl Winfield Spencer Jr.

-Earl Winfield Spencer Jr. (20 September 1888 – 29 May 1950) was a U.S. Navy pilot who served as the first commanding officer of Naval Air Station San Diego.
+Earl Winfield Spencer Jr. (September 20, 1888 – May 29, 1950) was a U.S. Navy pilot who served as the first commanding officer of Naval Air Station San Diego.
 He was the first husband of Wallis Simpson, who later married Edward VIII.

 Early life and military career

-Known as Win, he was born in Kinsley, Kansas, son of Earl Winfield Spencer Sr., a socially prominent Chicago stockbroker, and the former Agnes Lucy Hughes of Jersey.
-He graduated from the United States Naval Academy in 1910 and in 1917 was sent to San Diego with instructions to set up a permanent naval air station, which was to be used for training exercises, and he became its first commanding officer.
+Earl Winfield Spencer Jr. was born on September 20, 1888, in Kinsley, Kansas, son of Earl Winfield Spencer Sr., a socially prominent Chicago stockbroker, and Agnes Lucy Hughes.
+He graduated from the United States Naval Academy in 1910 and in 1917 was sent to San Diego with instructions to set up a permanent naval air station, which was to be used for training exercises, He became its first commanding officer.

 Personal life

-Spencer was married five times.
-Four of his wives were:
+Spencer was married four times.
+His wives were: